casey-martin/flounder/README.md

   * Current plan is a greedy policy: choose the highest evaluated move a half ply deep.
   * Beta-pruning and MCTS implementation?
 Python performance will be a limiting factor.
 Cython implementation of python-chess?
 * Amplification reinforcement
-  * Train the evaluation function to approximate the output of the evaluation function coupled with a tree search?
+  * Train the evaluation function to approximate the output of the evaluation function coupled with a tree search.
 * UCI support